gulp-sourcemaps/gulp-sourcemaps/README.md

 });
 ```

-All plugins between `sourcemaps.init()` and `sourcemaps.write()` need to support source maps.
+All plugins between `sourcemaps.init()` and `sourcemaps.write()` need to have support for `gulp-sourcemaps`.
 You can find a list of such plugins in the [wiki](https://github.com/floridoo/gulp-sourcemaps/wiki/Plugins-with-gulp-sourcemaps-support).

 #### External source map files